Why Do I Feel So Detached From 2021?

 There’s also an element of cognitive dissonance at play — the mental conflict that occurs when we can’t align our beliefs with our behaviours.
 "We feel lonely, we desperately want to have fun, but we know COVID hasn’t gone away; certain situations may be unsafe," says Waycot.
 After a while, she explains, we may "numb out" to protect ourselves from the psychological discomfort of those internal battles.

 Emotional detachment can also be a sign of dissociation, described by the NHS as "a way the mind copes with too much stress".
-When we dissociate, we may feel like we’re observing our bodies and moods from a distance (known as depersonalisation).
+When we dissociate, we may feel like we’re observing our bodies and moods from a distance.
 The world around us, meanwhile, might seem flat, lifeless or foggy, a phenomenon called derealisation.
-So far, so end-of-2021 vibes – for me, at least.
+So far, so end-of-2021 vibes — for me, at least.

 “